-- provides the necessary tasks, experience and support to demonstrate satisfactory performance against the Teachers' Standards; - will provide the ECT with an ECF based induction programme; - will not make unreasonable demands upon the ECT; - will involve the ECT regularly teaching the same classes, normally within the age range and/or subject of the post that they have been employed to teach; - involve similar planning, preparation and assessment processes to other teachers in the trust; - will not present unreasonably demanding discipline problems on a day to day basis; - will not involve additional non-teaching responsibilities without appropriate preparation and support.
+- provide the ECT with the necessary employment tasks and experience of teaching whole classes, as well as with the necessary support to enable them to demonstrate satisfactory performance against the Teachers' Standards throughout and by the end of the induction period; - provide the ECT with a programme of training and support based on the ITTECF framework; - appoint a designated mentor who is expected to hold QTS; - provide the ECT with a reduced timetable to enable them to undertake activities in their induction programme; - will not make unreasonable demands upon the ECT; - not normally demand teaching outside the age range and/or subject(s) for which the ECT has been employed to teach; - involve the ECT regularly teaching the same class(es); - involve similar planning, preparation and assessment processes to other teachers in the trust; - not present the ECT, on a day-to-day basis, with discipline problems that are unreasonably demanding for the setting; - will not involve additional non-teaching responsibilities without appropriate preparation and support.

 We will also ensure that in the first year of induction (terms 1-3) there will be a reduced timetable of no more than 90% of other main pay range teachers to undertake induction activities.
 In addition, during the second year (terms 4-6) there will be a reduced timetable of no more than 95% of other main pay range teachers to undertake induction activities.
-The ECT will agree with their induction tutor how best to use their reduced timetable allowance.
+This time off timetable should be used to specifically enable ECTs to undertake activities in their induction programme, including their ITTECF training and mentoring.
 This is in addition to the timetable reduction received for planning, preparation and assessment (PPA) time.